 Homework: Reflection 1.
-Due by NOON on Wednesday January 17.
+Due by 10AM on Tuesday January 14.
 Please reflect on what brought you to this class and what you hope to learn.
 If you like, you may use any/all of the questions listed under Week 1 and Week 2 to guide your reflection.
-In particular, you may find it illuminating to examine what you see as opportunities and challenges for community engagement in your discipline at the undergraduate and/or graduate level.
-But please feel free to pursue the line of reflection that is most
+In particular, you may find it illuminating to reflect on what you see as the role of higher education in community development and social change.
+You may also want to reflect on what you see as opportunities and challenges for community engagement in your discipline at the undergraduate and/or graduate level.
+But please feel free to pursue the line of reflection that is most interesting and relevant for you at this time-and also feel free to offer up your own questions or new lines of inquiry you would like to see us take up in this seminar.